danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 * <http://statweb.stanford.edu/~souravc/stat310a-lecture-notes.pdf>
 * <https://terrytao.files.wordpress.com/2011/01/measure-book1.pdf>

-Kolmogorov's definition of probability may seem complex and technical, but it is actually very elegant in that it just simply makes use of an already existing mathematical object, the [measure space](https://en.wikipedia.org/wiki/Measure_space).
+Kolmogorov's definition of probability can seem complex and technical, but that is because it makes use of a powerful mathematical object, the [measure space](https://en.wikipedia.org/wiki/Measure_space), which is where the technical rabbit hole lay.
 Luckily, we don't need to understand more than the absolute basics of [measures and measure theory](https://en.wikipedia.org/wiki/Measure_(mathematics)) to understand Kolmogorov's definition and to do most things we want with probability.

-I have yet to come across a primer that explains the measure-theoretic definition of probability without taking a long and unneeded detour into measure theory.
+I see plenty of introductions to probability that leave out measure theory entirely.
+The problem with them is that a lot of the common probability notation, e.g. random variables, only really makes sense when you understand measures.
+On the other hand, if you crack open a rigorous text on probability theory (e.g. [Casella & Berger](https://www.goodreads.com/book/show/383472.Statistical_Inference) or [Shao](https://www.springer.com/gp/book/9780387953823)), it may not be obvious why all this extra complexity with events, sigma-algebras and measure spaces is necessary.

+This post is a pedagogical experiment.
+I will try to thread a needle between offering intuitions about why things are the case and providing precise definitions.
+This will allow for discussions about [notation](#constructing-events) and [philosophical underpinnings](#almost-surely) later.
 I structured this article to be read twice.
 The first pass is without measure theory, and the second pass is with measure theory.
 Measure-theory content is hidden by default, e.g. {% adv %}like this{% endadv %}.
 Simply ignore {% adv %}purple text{% endadv %} the {%marginnote "first time" "Unless you are already acquainted with measure theory, but then you can just look at [Wikipedia's definition of probability](https://en.wikipedia.org/wiki/Probability_axioms#Axioms) to understand the gist of probability theory." %} you read this post.
 Then in the [measure theory section](#primer-to-measure-theory) at the end of this post you will see a button to show all the hidden text (and you can just click on {% adv %}purple text{% endadv %} anywhere in the post to show it).

-I believe that having a crisp and exact understanding makes everything easier in the long run, and allows for creativity, ingenuity, and heterodox thought.
-One needs to bite the bullet and do the work up front to understand the formal definitions.

 # Definitions